zengelan/eks-workshop/content/030_eksctl/launcheks.md

 Launching EKS and all the dependencies will take approximately 15 minutes
 {{% /notice %}}

+While the task is running you can see the progress in the CloudFormation Console at https://console.aws.amazon.com/cloudformation/home?region=us-east-1
+You can also go to the other relevant services in the console to see how e.g. the EC2 machines are created, the VPC settings and security groups are configured automatically.

 To enable CloudWatch logging manually after the EKS cluster was created use the following command.
  ```
 eksctl --cluster <CLUSTER-NAME> utils update-cluster-logging --enable-types all --approve
 ```

-While the task is running you can see the progress in the CloudFormation Console at https://console.aws.amazon.com/cloudformation/home?region=us-east-1